unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 // 3.
 "General Interfaces": the most general form.
 See #Generic_Type
 ```

-## Assignment
+## Assignment, Satisfication

 See <https://stackoverflow.com/questions/44370277/>

-The rules is simple: an expression may be assigned to an interface only if
+The rules is simple: an expression may be assigned to an interface only if its
-its type satisfies the interface.
+type satisfies the interface.

 ```go
 var w io.Writer